 Life science companies understand the FDA inspection process is a cornerstone towards ensuring safety and efficacy in products.
 When companies conduct an internal audit and are prepared for inspections, it is easier for the FDA personnel to do their jobs of assessing compliance.
 Being prepared for inspections is not about cutting corners or feigning compliance, rather it is about everyone doing their part to ensure safety and efficacy.
 Patient safety is the top priority.

 True inspection preparedness supplements internal audits with a practiced inspection process and behavioral training for key personnel.

 Despite this knowledge, many organizations get bogged down in the day-to-day or get consumed by special projects.
 This results in inspection preparedness taking a back seat.
 For many medical device, biotech and pharmaceutical companies, inspection readiness becomes simply the internal audit program.

 While internal audits are a key component of inspection preparedness, they tend to be informal, less intense and focused more on auditing than inspecting.
-True ISO audit inspection preparedness includes a practiced inspection process and behavioral training for employees.
+True ISO audit inspection preparedness includes a practiced inspection process and audit training for employees.

 Before an FDA inspection occurs, organizations should have an inspection process and practice through mock inspections.
 Like any process, inspection readiness needs a plan that is executed, assessed and continuously improved upon.

 Ideally, the inspection process will encompass the activities of the Inspection Support Team.
 Process managers will assign employees to the Control Room.
 System Owners will collaborate on requests with the functional subject matter experts (SMEs).

 Inspection Support Team

 The Inspection Support Team is the primary interface with the FDA inspector.
 Team roles for audit control include the Inspection Coordinator, System Owners (or SMEs), the Escort and the Scribe.
 See below for an overview of the roles and responsibilities during an FDA inspection.